 Policy makers are increasingly focused on the water scarcity dilemma and the water-energy-food (WEF) nexus is gaining momentum.
 Indeed, the Arab region and particularly the Gulf countries are facing a rapid increase in the energy and water consumption due to the harsh climate conditions, high population growth and increase in industrial and agriculture activities.
 Due to the lack of surface water, water sources in these regions, are either underground fossil water reserves or desalinated sea water.
 Fossil reserves are depleting rapidly because of the overexploitation and desalination technologies (mainly thermal desalination) are associated with large emissions of CO2.
 Significant amounts of water are used for extracting and transforming energy as well as in agriculture for food production.
 Similarly, energy is used for extracting, collecting, pumping, transporting, treating and desalinating water.
 This interdependence implies that the management of energy, water and food production should be addressed simultaneously, to increase energy efficiency in the water and agriculture sectors and reduce the water footprint in the energy and agriculture sectors.
 Therefore suitable and efficient technologies and coherent policies should be identified and promoted either in regards to desalination technologies or the whole WEF system.
 In fact, implementing WEF nexus would contribute directly to the achievement of at least three SDGs: SDG2, SDG6 and SDG7.
-In this context, the EU GCC Clean Energy Technology Network and the Environmental Center for Arab Towns (ECAT), in association with the Middle East Desalination Research Center (MEDRC), the United Nations Regional Commission of Western Asia (UN ESCWA) and the Embassy of the Kingdom of the Netherlands in the UAE, are organising a series of online training seminars entitled “Water-Food-Energy nexus concept as a tool for achieving sustainable development goals“, which will take place in October 2020.
+In this context, the EU GCC Clean Energy Technology Network and the Environmental Center for Arab Towns (ECAT), in association with the Middle East Desalination Research Center (MEDRC), the United Nations Regional Commission of Western Asia (UN ESCWA), the Swedish International Development Cooperation Agency (Sida) and the Embassy of the Kingdom of the Netherlands in the UAE, are organising a series of online training seminars entitled “Water-Food-Energy nexus concept as a tool for achieving sustainable development goals“, which will take place in October 2020.
 The series of online workshops aim to achieve the following objectives:

 - Build a common understanding of the WEF nexus as a a key driver for climate change mitigation and sustainable development;